Plastic seems to be everywhere. It’s in tubs, wraps, and a host of bags and bottles used to store food and drink.

-Studies have shown that these chemicals can promote the growth of human breast cancer cells and reduced sperm counts.
+Studies have shown that these chemicals can promote the growth of human breast cancer cells and reduce sperm counts.

 Pregnant mothers, babies, and children are highly at risk.

-It is still a debate as to whether or not we are subjected to high-enough BPA to raise a concern.
+It is still a debate whether or not we are subjected to high-enough BPA to raise a concern.

-A study has found that humans can have exposure to BPA levels at least 10 times as high as the EPA’s recommended amount.
+A study has found that humans can have exposure to BPA levels at least ten times as high as the EPA’s recommended amount.